Hong Kong shopping mall clashes end in bloodshed

 HONG KONG: Hong Kong anti-government protesters crowded shopping malls in running clashes with police on Sunday (Nov 3), with several suffering bloody wounds a day after parts of the Chinese-ruled city became a battleground after five months of unrest.

-A human chain in the upmarket Hong Kong island mall of Cityplaza, in Taikoo Shing, turned into a bloody face-to-face conflict with police, running up and down escalators where families with young children had been window shopping just minutes before.
+A human chain in Cityplaza, in the eastern suburb of Taikoo Shing, turned into a bloody face-to-face conflict with police, running up and down escalators where families with young children had been window shopping just minutes before and watching skating on the ice rink.

 Police said protesters had vandalised a restaurant after a peaceful chanting of slogans.